KNowledgeOnWebScale/solid-calendar-store/README.md

 ## How to run

 1. Install dependencies via `npm i`.
-2. Rename `config/config-calendar-example.json` to `config/config-calendar.json`.
+2. Navigate to `examples` via `cd examples`.
-3. Update `config/config-calendar.json` to your calendar settings.
+3. Rename `examples/config-example.json` to `examples/config.json`.
-4. Run server via `npx community-solid-server -c config.json -m .`.
+4. Run server via `npx community-solid-server -c config.json -m ..`.

 See the [Community Solid Server documentation](https://github.com/solid/community-server#configuring-the-server) for more information on what each parameter does.